-A Unesco World Heritage Site since 1988 it is best known for its natural hot water springs and elegant 18c architecture.
+Bath has been registered as a Unesco World Heritage Site since 1988 and is best known for its natural hot water springs and elegant 18th century architecture.

 Legend has it that Prince Bladud discovered the hot water springs and built a Temple at the site dedicated to his Sun God ‘Sulis’.